collectSPACE: Messages

 Registered: Dec 2003

-posted April 28, 2005 06:46 AM Click Here to See the Profile for mdmyer Click Here to Email mdmyer Edit/Delete Message Reply w/Quote
+posted 04-28-2005 06:46 AM Click Here to See the Profile for mdmyer Click Here to Email mdmyer Edit/Delete Message Reply w/Quote

 I was also wondering about that.
 I am personally disappointed with her decision.
-I would love to have the stamp placed in my book but there is no way that I can drive or fly to California for that.
+I would love to have the stamp placed in my book but there is no way that I can drive or fly for just that.
 Put me down as someone that wishes she would change her mind and place the stamp in the books done for everyone.
 That way we all can feel the "extra special gesture and a way of having Pete sign the book she wishes he had been around to write with her".

 To be honest, now instead of looking forward to owning the book I think I will always think of this book as having something missing.